Menu

 ai: 15 times 23 is 345.

-Four messages tell the whole story.
-The human asks.
+Four messages in the chat.
+The user asks a question.
 The AI sends an empty message with a tool call.
-The tool returns 345.
-Then the AI writes the answer using that result.
-That’s one full tool-calling cycle.
+The tool sends back 345.
+Then the AI writes the final answer using that result.
+That’s one full trip through the tool-calling cycle.

-Key Insight: tools_condition is a ready-made routing function.
-It checks the last AI message for tool calls.
-If there are any, it returns "tools".
-If not, it returns END.
-You don’t have to write this logic yourself.
+Key Insight: `tools_condition` is a ready-made router.
+It peeks at the last AI message for tool calls.
+If it finds any, it returns `”tools”`.
+If not, it returns `END`.
+You don’t need to write this check yourself.

-Each tool run adds a ToolMessage to the conversation history.
-This message holds the tool’s output plus a tool_call_id that ties it back to the original request.
-The LLM reads this on its next turn to form its answer.
+Each time a tool runs, it adds a ToolMessage to the chat state.
+This message holds the tool’s output along with a tool_call_id that ties it back to the original request.
+The LLM reads this on its next turn to build a final answer.

-Why does tool_call_id matter?
-When the model fires off several tool calls at once, each result needs to match up with its request.
-Without this link, the model can’t tell which output belongs to which call.
+Why does the tool_call_id matter?
+When the model fires off several tool calls in one turn, each result needs to link to its matching request.
+Without that link, the model can’t tell which answer goes with which call.

 python